HaxeFoundation/nekovm.org/www/pages/specs/objects.md

 ## Fields lists

 As explained before, fields names are first hashed into integer values for faster access.
-In order to avoid collisions in the hashing functions, they are then stored in a global table than will check that hash(x) = hash(y) implies that x = y.
-The other utilities of this library is to be able to reverse the hashing function at runtime.
+In order to avoid collisions in the hashing functions, they are then stored in a global table then checked that hash(x) = hash(y) implies x = y.
+The other utilities of this library are to be able to reverse the hashing function at runtime.
 For example, this can be useful to print the field names of an object for debugging purposes.

-You can use the following builtins : `$hash` returns the integer hashing value of a string, or raise an exception in case of collision. `$field` transforms an integer into a previously hashed string or returns `null`.
+You can use the following builtins : `$hash` returns the integer hashing value of a string, or raise an exception in the case of a collision. `$field` transforms an integer into a previously hashed string or returns `null`.

 The builtin `$objfields` returns an array containing all fields identifiers for the given object :